-A person with bipolar disorder may lie, or appear to lie about their condition, either to avoid the stigma attached to mental illness or because they really believe that there is nothing wrong with them.
-This can make treatment a challenge.
+A person with bipolar disorder may lie, or appear to lie, about their condition.
+Doing so may be to avoid the stigma attached to mental illness, or someone may really believe there is nothing wrong with them.
+This denial can make treatment a challenge.

-People with the condition are far more likely to visit a doctor when they are low.
-This is because during a manic phase, they do not perceive a problem.
+People with the condition are more likely to visit a doctor if they have a depressive phase than when they are in a manic phase.
+This is because they do not perceive a problem during a manic phase.
 If the mania involves hallucinations or delusions, this too can seem like a lie to someone else.

 Effects on relationships

-When a person with bipolar disorder tells lies, they are not necessarily trying to deceive people.
+When a person with bipolar disorder makes statements that other people perceive as untrue, they are not necessarily trying to deceive.

-Counseling and awareness can help family and friends to empathize, as they come to understand the link between the symptoms and the lies, or perceived lies.
+Counseling and awareness can help family members and friends to empathize as they come to understand the link between the symptoms and the lies or perceived lies.

-Patient counseling, cognitive behavior therapy (CBT), and medications such as antipsychotics or antidepressants can help to manage the disorder, and with it, the lies or perceived lies.
-Any treatment must be done under the guidance of a doctor.
+These treatments may also help with the issue of lies or perceived lies.
+Any treatment must be under the guidance of a doctor.

 About bipolar disorder

-Bipolar disorder happens because a faulty brain function causes abrupt changes in mood.
-Other symptoms include sleep disturbances and some problems with thinking.
+Bipolar disorder happens because a disrupted brain function causes abrupt changes in a person's mood.
+Other symptoms can include sleep disturbances and some problems with thinking.

 Unlike the usual mood swings that everyone experiences, the dramatic changes involved in bipolar disorder can range from severe mania with psychotic symptoms to suicidal thoughts.

-The length, severity, and frequency of each cycle depends on the individual.
-Some people may spend weeks, months, or even years at a low or a high.
-Others may experience several swings in a day.
+The length, severity, and frequency of each cycle vary between individuals.
+Some people may spend weeks, months, or even years at a low or at a high, depending on what symptoms they experience.

 Symptoms tend to appear in the late teens or early adult life but can emerge during childhood or late adulthood.

-The cause remains unknown, but genetic factors appear to play a role.
+The precise cause of bipolar disorder remains unknown, but genetic factors appear to play a role.

-A range of symptoms is related to a diagnosis of bipolar disorder.
+A range of symptoms can occur with bipolar disorder.

 When a person has a manic episode, they may:

-- Believe they can do anything, and that they can do many things at once
+- believe they can do anything and many things at once

-- Do reckless things, like spending money, driving fast, or being unfaithful to their partner
+- do reckless things such as spending too much money, driving too fast, or being unfaithful to a partner

 During a depressive episode, they may: